Volvo says to extend holiday shutdowns in North American truck ops

-STOCKHOLM Truck maker Volvo (VOLVb.ST) will cut production in North America in December and January in the face of lower demand and high inventory levels at dealerships, it said on Thursday.
+STOCKHOLM Nov 19 Truck maker Volvo will cut production in North America in December and January in the face of lower demand and high inventory levels at dealerships, it said on Thursday.

 After booming orders in the North American heavy-duty truck market in late 2014 and early 2015, demand has slowed throughout this year.